taitulism/Bootstruct/Docs/README.md

 * You can add methods to the `Ctrl`'s prototype and the `IO` prototype.
 Create a `this.kick(io)` or a `io.getIP()` methods.

-* You can load your own stuff on the `app` object (`this.global` A.K.A the `app` instance) and access them from your controllers and methods.
+* You can load your own stuff on the `app` object (`this.app` A.K.A the `app` instance) and access them from your controllers and methods.
 A database connection, a reference to the server, a log-to-file function or whatever.

 * You can add your own [Hooks](https://github.com/taitulism/Bootstruct/blob/master/Docs/Hooks/README.md) on the parser and handle them.
 Cache the files when a "public" folder is found, precompile a "views" folder etc.